Tonghak Peasant Revolution: Jinju

-In response to the fall of Jinju Fortress, the government sent Ji Seokyeong as Toposa of Jinju, a government official who specialized in the suppression of Donghak revolutions.
+In response to the fall of the Jinju Fortress, the government sent Ji Seokyeong as Toposa of Jinju, a government official who specialized in suppressing the Donghak revolutions.

-On October 10, 400 rebels gathered in Mount Geumo, a few kilometers west of Jinju, where they were ambushed by Japanese forces.
-Although the rebels lost more than seventy men in the consequent Battle of Mount Geumo, the rebels still held Jinju Fortress.
+On 10 October, 400 rebels gathered in Mount Geumo, a few kilometers west of Jinju, where Japanese forces ambushed them.
+Although the rebels lost more than seventy men in the Battle of Mount Geumo, the rebels still held Jinju Fortress.

-On October 14, 5,000 rebels defended Mount Goseong Fortress against the Japanese.
-The rebels, using the fortress, fought fiercely against Colonel Suzuki's Japanese battalion, but were ultimately defeated by Japanese firepower.
-187 rebels were killed, causing Mount Goseong to be called Mount Gosireong, after the sound that a decomposing corpse makes when it rains.
+On 14 October, 5,000 rebels defended Mount Goseong Fortress against the Japanese.
+Using the fortress, the rebels fought fiercely against Colonel Suzuki's Japanese battalion but were ultimately defeated by Japanese firepower.
+One hundred eighty-seven rebels were killed, causing Mount Goseong to be called Mount Gosireong after the sound that a decomposing corpse makes when it rains.
 The remnants of the rebels fled to Mount Jiri, where they became the Righteous Army.

 Chungcheong

-Chungcheong rebels were under the command of Son Byeongheui, who led the Northern Jeob into battle at Ugeumchi.
-After defeat at Ugeumchi, Son continued the rebellion until the Battle of Jonggok, December 18.
+Chungcheong rebels were under the command of Son Byong-hi, who led the Northern Jeob into battle at Ugeumchi.
+After the defeat at Ugeumchi, Son continued the rebellion until the Battle of Jonggok on 18 December.
 Chungcheong was the location of the December battles.

 Cheongju

-On October 9, before the Council of Samrye had reached its conclusion, there was a minor skirmish in Daejeon, at the time a small village called Hanbat, between rebels and governmental forces.
+On 9 October, before the Council of Samrye had reached its conclusion, there was a minor skirmish in Daejeon, at the time a small village called Hanbat, between rebels and governmental forces.
 This came to be called the Daejeon Massacre.
-78 governmental soldiers were given alcohol by rebels, then killed while drunk.
+Seventy-eight rebels gave 78 government soldiers alcohol, then killed them while drunk.

 Meanwhile, the city of Cheongju was the Donghak division commanded by the Great Jeobju, Son Cheonmin.
-Kim Gaenam and Son Cheonmin cooperated to attack Cheongju in the Battle of Cheongju, December 9, 1894.
+Kim Gae-nam and Son Cheonmin cooperated to attack Cheongju in the Battle of Cheongju on 9 December 1894.
 Because Kim did not fight at Ugeumchi, his army of 25,000 was still strong.

 When Jeon and Son gathered the rebel forces in Samrye, Kim did not cooperate.
-He began his own attack only after the Battle of Ugeumchi, and by December 9 reached Cheongju Fortress.
+He began his attack only after the Battle of Ugeumchi, and by 9 December, he reached Cheongju Fortress.

 Kim's opponent was Kuwabara Eiziro and his Japanese battalion, along with governmental troops with little morale.
-Kim's 15,000 men attacked from south, while Son Cheonmin's 10,000 men attacked from the north.
+Kim's 15,000 men attacked from the South, while Son Cheonmin's 10,000 attacked from the North.
 The defenders of Cheongju lacked morale due to the Daejeon Massacre, and Kim nearly broke through the south door.
 Eiziro suddenly assaulted the rebels, and Kim retreated to Muneui.

-200 rebels were killed in the Battle of Cheongju.
-The rebels also lost large amounts of weaponry, including many rebel banners, thousands of bows and arrows, 140 rifles, 2,000 flintlock muskets, 150 kilograms of gunpowder, 2 cannons, and 50 horses.
+Two hundred rebels were killed in the Battle of Cheongju.
+The rebels also lost large amounts of weaponry, including many rebel banners, thousands of bows and arrows, 140 rifles, 2,000 flintlock muskets, 150 kilograms of gunpowder, two cannons, and 50 horses.

-After the Battle of Cheongju, Kim went south to Muneui, but were defeated once more.
-He went in hiding, just as Jeon Bongjun did.
+After the Battle of Cheongju, Kim went south to Muneui but was defeated again.
+He went into hiding, just as Jeon Bong-jun did.